Apr 19, 2022

-Once you have your ideal domain in mind, remember to use a domain name checker to check its availability.
+Once you have an ideal domain in mind, remember to use a domain name checker to check its availability.

-Picking out a name for your blog is essential as it is a huge part of your online identity.
-You should create a brandable name if you’re planning to grow your blog into a business.
+Picking out a blog name for your blog is essential as it makes up a huge part of your online identity.